tangojack/neural_lab_assessment/README.md

 # Notes about Models

 Like every business solution, I start of with creating simple models to understand the different entities in the problem.
+Please read the comments in the SQL file for a detailed understanding about the design choices.

 It can be more normalized in the future to include reports for delayed flights, priority flights etc.